 - Standards informed by recommendations from national academic organizations and the results of curriculum studies conducted at four-year colleges and universities

-- Detailed curriculum frameworks that tie discipline-specific concepts, themes, and skills to a set of key learning objectives
+- Detailed curriculum frameworks that tie discipline-specific concepts, themes, and skills to a set of key learning objectives and emphasize conceptual understanding

 - Exam questions designed to elicit evidence of student achievement for each learning objective